Joan Meyerson has an extensive, award-winning career as a writer, producer, and director of documentaries and television programs.

 She has yet to return.

-Her credits evolved and diversified:
+Her work evolved and diversified:

--- Children’s programming: a CBS pilot, TV animation, live-action, and interactive game scripts.
+-- Children’s programming: a CBS pilot, TV animation, live-action and interactive game scripts.

 -- French Television: programs about California that reflected the Golden State's reputation as a brave and entertaining new frontier.

--- Broadcast and cable TV: Meyerson produced, directed and wrote multiple episodes of the series ZooLife with Jack Hanna, The Hunt for Amazing Treasures, Painting with Elke Sommer, and Things That Go Bump.
+-- Broadcast and cable TV: Produced/directed/wrote multiple episodes of ZooLife with Jack HannaThe Hunt for Amazing Treasures, Painting with Elke Sommer, and Things That Go Bump.

--- PBS: Meyerson's writing credits ranged from the special Michiyo and Kelly: A Quest for Education, to Japan: Memoirs of a Secret Empire and the top-rated miniseries Walking the Bible, based on the New York Times best-seller of the same name.
+-- PBS: Writing/producing Michiyo and Kelly: A Quest for Education,Japan: Memoirs of a Secret Empire and the top-rated miniseries Walking the Bible.

 Her work has taken her on location throughout the U.S. and to Japan, Iwo Jima, Vietnam, Mexico, Guatemala, England,and the Netherlands.